MohamamdAzam/VD-SE-TEST/README.md

 This is a simple Django application for managing customer orders.
 It allows users to add orders and view the top customers based on their spending.

+## Python Programs Questions

+Questions 1, 2, 4, 5, and 6 can be verified by simply running the corresponding Python files.

+For question 3, we have provided all the steps necessary since this is a Django app task.

 ## Features

 - Add new customer orders